Floriian/ts-cheatsheet/README.md

 ## Omit, Pick, Partial built-in types.

-Remember: Always use theese types with 'type' keyword.
+Remember: Always use these types with the 'type' keyword.

 ### Omit

-The 'Omit' type omits one or more field in a type.
-So you don't have to create an another type.
+The 'Omit' type omits one or more fields in a type.
+So you don't have to create another type.

 The following syntax is: